melfraas/ETL_Project/README.md

 ## Data Extraction, Transfer, Load
 ##### Database Relationship
 ![image](https://user-images.githubusercontent.com/81319622/123888152-d9220b80-d920-11eb-88b9-c84b8815e2f8.png)
-## Extrapolations

-### Customizations of Sandwhiches
-- Every single sandwich chain offers a unlimited number of customizations for each sandwich.
-For a cleaner database we decided to forgo customizations and stick with the main "as is" offerings.
-- We did note the differences in bread types, as well as sandwhich lengths

 ## Loading the Data
 - Combined all the collective csv's into Postgres.
 Created a collective jupyter notebook for the loading process.
 Loaded the csvs to dataframe.
 Made the necessary changes to the dataframe such as renaming columns.
 Made the connection.